Seanny123/seanaubin.github.io/content/post/2016-09-15-The-Power-of-Now-and-The-Dangers-of-Bullshit.md

 **I.**

-TPN is a classic among self-help books and it's easy to see why given its parallels to Cognitive Behaviour Therapy (CBT) which [I'm a big fan of](https://medium.com/@seanaubin/debugging-your-thoughts-with-mind-maps-94aeecd2821d#.96p14ixwy).
+TPN is a classic among self-help books.
+Part of this is it's elegant presentations of Cognitive Behaviour Therapy (CBT) concepts which [I'm a big fan of](https://medium.com/@seanaubin/debugging-your-thoughts-with-mind-maps-94aeecd2821d#.96p14ixwy).

-Like CBT, TPN encourages you to identify unhelpful, repetitive thought patterns and assess their usefulness to the present state.
-Does calling yourself a failure and a disappointment actually help you perform better or does it just make you afraid to try?
+Like CBT, TPN encourages you to identify unhelpful, repetitive thought patterns and assess their usefulness in the context of your present state.
+Does calling yourself a failure/disappointment actually help you perform better or does it just make you afraid to try?
 What happens if you stop focusing on those labels and instead focus on systematically what you can do to perform better?

 TPN also encourages being aware of emotions, as an indication of thoughts you might not be recognising.
 If you immediately tense when entering a meeting, maybe you should review if that reaction is sensible or helpful.
 Where is it coming from?
 What thought or belief triggers it?
 Do you think that you are unable to get any idea across in when there are more than two people involved?

-Finally, TPN makes an explicit distinction between worrying and dwelling versus planning and learning from the past.
-TPN urges you to either take action or if this is not possible, schedule to take action later.
+Finally, TPN makes an explicit distinction between worrying + dwelling versus planning + learning from the past.
+TPN urges you to take action to correct or grow from past mistakes.
+If immediate action is not possible, schedule to take action later.
 Whatever you do, don't hold it in you head and waste precious processing resources.

 So far, so good!
-And then comes the bullshit…
+And then comes the bullshit...

 **II.**

 Bullshit has been defined delightfully by Frankurt in his book *On Bullshit*.
-However, [my favourite definition of bullshit comes from Gordon Pennycook](http://journal.sjdm.org/15/15923ac/jdm15923acr.pdf), who defines bullshit as being “ something that is constructed without concern for the truth.
+However, [my favourite definition of bullshit comes from Gordon Pennycook](http://journal.sjdm.org/15/15923ac/jdm15923acr.pdf), who defines bullshit as being “something that is constructed without concern for the truth.
 By this definition, bullshit statements can be true, false, or meaningless.
 The absence or presence of these factors is irrelevant to something being bullshit.
 Nonetheless, although bullshit statements can be incidentally true, bullshit is generally false and hence, often problematic.”
 Pennycook also emphasises how it's generally “design\[ed\] to impress”.

 This is usually seen in pseudo-science or spirituality (Deepak Chopra is a great example), where the words “toxins”, “forces”, “consciousness” and “organic” are stripped of their scientific meaning and used to give illusions of grandeur.

-The worst part is, it's partly our fault as science communicators for falling for the easy metaphor that helps spread this bullshit.
+The worst part is, it's partly our fault as science communicators.
+We often use easy metaphors helping spread this bullshit.
 Consequently, I hereby urge myself and other scientists to consider the following before using a metaphor:

 1. Indicate the limitations of the metaphor and its motivation.
 What are you trying to give a feel for?
 What does this feel explain and what doesn't it explain?